-Sarah Song joined the Berkeley Law faculty in 2007.
+Sarah Song joined the Berkeley faculty in 2007.
 She is a political theorist with a special interest in issues of democracy, citizenship, migration, and inequality.
-She teaches in the Ph.D.
-Program in Jurisprudence and Social Policy (JSP) at Berkeley Law, including courses in political and legal philosophy, citizenship and migration, and feminist theory and jurisprudence.
-She also teaches First Amendment law in the JD curriculum.
-She currently serves as Head Graduate Advisor for the JSP Program.
+She teaches primarily in the PhD Program in Jurisprudence and Social Policy (JSP) at Berkeley Law, including courses in political and legal philosophy, citizenship and migration, and feminist theory and jurisprudence.
+She has also taught First Amendment law in the JD curriculum.

 Song is the author of Justice, Gender, and the Politics of Multiculturalism (

 Her second book, Immigration and Democracy (Oxford University Press, 2018), explores the values and principles that shape and ought to shape public debate about immigration.
-The book examines the origins of the plenary power doctrine in U.S. immigration law, analyzes normative arguments for the modern state’s right to control immigration, and considers policy implications for reforming immigration law.
+The book examines the origins of the plenary power doctrine in U.S. immigration law, analyzes normative justifications for the modern state’s power over immigration, and engages with immigration policy debates.

 Born in South Korea, Song immigrated to the U.S. at the age of six and attended K-12 public schools in Missouri, Illinois, and New Hampshire.
-She received a B.A. from Harvard College, M.Phil from Oxford, and Ph.D. from Yale.
+She received a B.A. in Social Studies from Harvard College, an M.Phil in Politics from Oxford, and a Ph.D. in Political Science from Yale.
 Prior to coming to Berkeley, she was Assistant Professor of Political Science and Affiliated Faculty in Philosophy and Women’s & Gender Studies at M.I.T.
-She has been awarded fellowships from the Woodrow Wilson National Fellowship Foundation and the American Academy of Arts and Sciences.
+She has been awarded fellowships from the American Academy of Arts and Sciences and the Woodrow Wilson National Fellowship Foundation.

-From 2015 to 2020, Song served as director of Berkeley Law’s Kadish Center for Morality, Law, and Public Affairs, which together with the Philosophy and Political Science Departments sponsors the Workshop in Law, Philosophy, and Political Theory: https://www.law.berkeley.edu/research/kadish-center-for-morality-law-public-affairs/workshop-law-philosophy-political-theory/.
+From 2015 to 2020, Song served as director of the Kadish Center for Morality, Law, and Public Affairs, which together with the Philosophy and Political Science Departments sponsors the Workshop in Law, Philosophy, and Political Theory: https://www.law.

 Education